Authenticating Dataedo Portal with Google Workspace

 Configuring SAML in Dataedo Portal UI (version 25.2+)

 Starting with version 25.2, you can configure SAML identity providers directly in the Portal interface.
-You no longer need to edit appsettings.json
+You no longer need to edit appsettings.json.
+All settings are now stored in the database and are preserved during upgrades.

 Step 1 – Open Login Options in System Settings